We are proud to be working towards a more sustainable approach to theatre making.

 The Hedgehog community bus service is a non-profit organisation operated entirely by volunteers.

-In partnership with this brilliant local service, in 2024 we offered a shuttle service from Moreton-in-Marsh station to our theatre.
+In partnership with this brilliant local service, in 2024 we began offering a shuttle service from Moreton-in-Marsh station to our theatre.

 “A chance meeting led me to the main Royal Opera House contractors who were throwing out all the red plush seats.
 Immediately I hired two gigantic articulated trucks which arrived a Bow Street a few hours after the Gala Night in July 1997.” – Martin Graham